swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 **Keep type names and file names in sync.** If a file defines a single primary type, name the file after that type.

 **Use the `if let` shorthand when unwrapping to a non-optional.** When the only purpose is to bind a non-`nil` optional to a non-optional of the same name, write `if let value` rather than `if let value = value`.
 This applies to each binding in a comma-separated condition list too.

 ---

+## Writing Style

+Write comments, DocC, commit messages, and PR descriptions in plain English.
+Aim for prose that is clear and concise, written with the reader in mind.

+**Keep sentences short.** Aim for an average of 15 to 20 words and one main idea per sentence.
+Break a long sentence up rather than forcing everything into one.

+**Prefer active verbs.** Write "the parser reads the header", not "the header is read by the parser".
+Reserve the passive for when the doer is unknown or genuinely does not matter.

+**Avoid nominalizations.** Use the verb, not the noun spun from it: "we discussed the design", not "we had a discussion about the design"; "the team implemented it", not "implementation was done by the team".

+**Use everyday words.** Pick the simplest word that fits: "extra" over "additional", "start" over "commence", "before" over "prior to", "about" over "regarding", "use" over "utilize", "so" over "consequently".
+Explain any domain term the reader may not know.

+**Give direct instructions.** In steps and guidance, use the imperative: "call `reset()` first", not "you should call `reset()` first".

+**Use lists to break up dense information.** A few bullets read faster than one long, comma-heavy sentence.

+---